Skip to main content

 And then execute the test task in gradle, or run tests directly from the IDE.

-For enhanced support for jump-to-source and re-running failed tests from the test results tree, add the Kotest Gradle plugin to to your build.
+For enhanced support for jump-to-source and re-running failed tests from the test results tree, in addition to installing the Kotest Intellij Plugin into your IDE, add the Kotest Gradle plugin to your build.

 For example: